How Roth Individual Retirement Accounts Work

 Roth IRA Eligibility Phase-Out Based on Modified AGI

-You can contribute up to the full amount of the contribution limit in a Roth IRA if your MAGI is less than the "from" amount shown above.
+You can contribute up to the full amount of the contribution limit in a Roth IRA if your MAGI falls into the "Less than" amount shown above.

-If your MAGI is between the "from" and the "to" amounts, your contributions to a Roth IRA are limited or "phased out" according to calculations made using Worksheet 2-2 in IRS Publication 590.
+If your MAGI is between the "less than" and the "up to" amounts, your contributions to a Roth IRA are phased out.

-If your MAGI is over the "to" amount, you're not eligible to contribute to a Roth IRA in that year.
+If your MAGI exceeds the "Up to" amount, you're not eligible to contribute to a Roth IRA in that year.

-Most taxpayers will find that their MAGIs are their adjusted gross incomes (AGI) plus any tax-exempt interest income they claimed and any above-the-line deductions they took, but check with a tax professional if you feel like you're close to the "from" limit so you can be sure.
+Most taxpayers will find their MAGIs are their adjusted gross incomes (AGI) plus any tax-exempt interest income they claimed and any above-the-line deductions they took.
+Check with a tax professional if you feel like you're close to the "Less than" limit so you can be sure.
 Your MAGI and AGI are probably the same if you didn't take any of these tax breaks.

 Spouses can use the income limits for single persons if they lived separate and apart from each other throughout the entire tax year.